Back Pain

 Clinical Diagnosis

-While back pain is one of the most common complaints, there can be a number of causes, from acute injuries to muscle imbalances.
-This is why we do a full assessment so we can identify the cause to create the right recovery plan for you.
+Although lower back pain is a common complaint, there can be a number of different causes, from acute injuries to muscle imbalance.
+Therefore, we do a full assessment to identify the cause and create the right recovery plan for you.

 At Comfort Health a typical physio session involves a detailed assessment of your injury, diagnosis, a bespoke treatment suiting your needs, and a series of comprehensive exercises and advice to help you manage your injury.
 We also look at your medical history and training habits.
 These include: